-Planning permission will be granted for appropriate new business development on the sites set out in Table 12 and as detailed in Section 11, provided the development complies with the design principles set out in Section 12 and meet the requirements of other relevant policies of this Plan and the East Hampshire District Local Plan: Joint Core Strategy.
-Applications for alternative uses on these sites will not normally be approved except for those Town Centre sites shown in Table 13.
+Planning permission will be granted for appropriate new employment development on the sites set out in Table 7 and as detailed in section 11, provided the development complies with the design principles set out in section 12 and meet the requirements of other relevant policies of this Plan and the East Hampshire District Local Plan: Joint Core Strategy.
+Applications for alternative uses on these sites will not normally be approved except for those town centre sites shown in Table 8.

-Policy BP1 conforms with: NPPF paras 7,9,20 and 28.
-JCS Policies CP2 (Spatial Strategy), CP3 (New Employment Provision),
+Policy BP1 conforms to: NPPF paragraphs 7,9,20 and 28.
+JCS Policies CP2 (Spatial Strategy), CP3 (New Employment Provision)

 Site Ref.
-Site Name Size (ha) Comments B1 Land North of Buckmore Farm 2.03 New Allocation - but with 0.2ha reserved for tree planting/screening (see section 12.13) B2 Land at The Domes, off Harrier Way 1.10 New Allocation - The total area of this site is 1.63ha.
-However, 0.53ha is currently used for business purposes. В3 Corries Main Site 0.71 Existing Site B4 Paris House, Frenchman's Road 1.03 Existing Site B5 Warehouse to south of Paris House 0.38 Existing Site B6 Car park off Frenchman's Road 0.10 New Allocation B7 Tews Engineering, off Lavant Street 0.31 Existing Site B8 Land to north of Winchester Road 1.20 Existing Site - but not yet developed В9 Bedford Road employment area 20.66 Existing Site B10 Site off west corner of Swan Street 0.52 Existing Site Total 27.85 Total new allocation is 3.23ha
+Site Name Size (ha) Comments B1 Land north of Buckmore Farm 2.03 New allocation - but with 0.2ha reserved for tree planting/screening (see section 12.10) B2 Land at The Domes, off Harrier Way 1.10 New allocation - the total area of this site is 1.63ha.
+However, 0.53ha is currently used for business purposes B3 Corries main site 0.71 Existing site B4 Paris House, Frenchmans Road 1.03 Existing site B5 Warehouse to south of Paris House 0.38 Existing site B6 Car park off Frenchmans Road 0.10 New allocation B7 Tews Engineering, off Lavant Street 0.31 Existing site B8 Land to north of Winchester Road 1.20 Existing site - but not yet developed B9 Bedford Road employment area 20.66 Existing site B10 Site off west corner of Swan Street 0.52 Existing site Total 27.85 Total new allocation is 3.23ha

-Table 12 - Employment Site Allocations
+Table 7 - Employment site allocations